Panasonic G2 vs Sony NEX-5R

 One difference between the cameras concerns the presence of an on-board flash.
 The G2 has one, while the NEX-5R does not.
 While the built-in flash of the G2 is not very powerful, it can at times be useful as a fill-in light.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The G2 writes its imaging data to SDXC cards, while the NEX-5R uses SDXC or Memory Stick PRO Duo cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-G2 and Sony Alpha NEX-5R and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the NEX-5R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G2 does not offer wifi capability.
+In contrast, the G2 does not provide wifi capability.